nielsenjared/nielsenjared.github.io/content/blog/algorithms/index.md

 If there were two items, he would need to carry one across the river, then return for the second item and carry it across the river.

 If there are three?
 He would still need to carry one across the river, but he would need to ensure that the two left behind did not destroy, or should we say, decompose, one another.
 In thinking through his items he sees that there is only one combination that can be safely left alone: the fox 🦊 and the corn 🌽.

-The duck is the crux of the problem! 🦆

-He sees that he must carry it across first.
+The duck is the crux of the problem! 🦆 He sees that he must carry it across first.

 What does he choose when he returns for the second item?
 It doesn't matter.
 Either can be left alone and neither can be left with the duck.

-What does he do?

 Do you see a pattern?